Abdication: Other examples in recent history

 Queen Christina of Sweden shocked Europe by abdicating to move to Rome.

 The chaos of Germany's defeat in the First World War forced German Emperor (Kaiser) Wilhelm II to abdicate his throne as German Emperor and consequentially, his throne as King of Prussia.
 The following Treaty of Versailles resulted in the abolition of both monarchies, leading to the other German kings, dukes, princes and other nobility to abdicate and renounce their royalty titles.

 Hussein bin Ali, Sharif of Mecca abdicated the throne of the Kingdom of Hejaz in October 1924.

 When Germany invaded Belgium in 1940, Leopold III, instead of fleeing to London like his Dutch and Norwegian counterparts in a similar predicament, surrendered to the invaders.
 This made him unpopular both at home and abroad, and after the war, in July 1951, the Belgian government ordered Leopold III to abdicate.

 After mass protests against King Farouk of Egypt began on 23 July 1952, the military forced Farouk I to abdicate in favour of his infant son Fuad II during the Egyptian revolution of 1952.
 Farouk was exiled to Italy.
 Fuad himself was shortly thereafter deposed and a republic declared.

 21st century

-Guillaume V (left) succeeding his father Henri (right) as Grand Duke of Luxembourg after the latter's abdication.

 In recent decades, the monarchs of the Netherlands, Belgium, Luxembourg, Qatar, Cambodia and Bhutan have abdicated either as a result of old age or to pass the throne to the heir sooner.

+On 30 April 2013, in the eve of Koninginnesdag Queen Beatrix of the Netherlands abdicated the Dutch throne in favor of her eldest son then Prince of Orange, Willem-Alexander.

 In June 2014, Juan Carlos I of Spain abdicated in favour of his son, Felipe VI.

 On 14 January 2024, Queen Margrethe II of Denmark abdicated on the 52nd anniversary of her accession to the throne.
 She was the first Danish monarch to abdicate since King Erik III Lamb in 1146 and the first Scandinavian monarch to abdicate since Queen Ulrika Eleonora of Sweden in 1720.